MandaHarou/GestStud/README.md

 ---

-This programme is student management en the scholl
+This programme is student management on the scholl
 The part of this project is:
 1.Record the student: Name,Firstname,Classe average
 2.Display a specific student or all student information